DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Draw data

-We draw our bars in groups so we can position them as well as labels.
+We draw our bars in groups so we can position them (as well as labels).

 Our plan is to create one bar for each bin, with a label on top of each bar.